hyv3m1nd/marching_race_segmenter/README.md

 I later learned that this algorithm works in a similar way to 3D Slicer's flood filling method.

 Code written in 2021

+## Special thanks
+To **Scott Collins**, radiology technologist and my mentor, for teaching me to interpret medical images and showing me many segmentation techniques.
+To the **Department of Diagnostic Imaging at Rhode Island Hospital** for the experience and platform.